 Enhanced VTE risk assessment and the development of advanced pharmaceutical agents with better safety profiles and routes of administration has led to improved VTE diagnosis and prevention for many patients.
 As a result, VTE recurrence has been reduced by as much as 98 percent.6 In addition the recent prophylactic regimens for total knee replacement have decreased the incidence of VTE down to one in every 25 operations.7

-Anticoagulation has been the mainstay of VTE therapy since the 1930s when heparin was first used for this purpose.
-While newer pharmaceutical agents have helped improve VTE outcomes, nearly all current therapies have the potential to cause bleeding because they inhibit thrombin generation.
-Thus, the development of therapeutics with novel mechanisms of action is greatly needed.
-However, the underlying pathophysiology of VTE remains poorly understood (especially the early molecular events), with murine models having been established only within the last several years.
+Notwithstanding the progress in VTE diagnosis and prevention, effective treatment of this disease remains an ongoing challenge.
+Anticoagulation has been the mainstay of VTE therapy since the 1930s when heparin was introduced.
+While newer pharmaceutical agents improve VTE outcomes, nearly all current therapies have the potential to cause bleeding.
+The development of therapeutics with novel mechanisms of action is needed to determine if thrombosis can be prevented and treated with agents that do not cause bleeding.
+To do so, the underlying pathophysiology of VTE needs to be better understood at genetic, protein, and cellular levels.

 Transforming Care for VTE: Priorities to Pursue New Approaches and Improve Outcomes